UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 Notes:
-**Adding modified files to the staging area in the local repository.**

 Once you reach a point that you want Git to keep a record of the current version of your work, you need to commit (i.e., snapshot) your changes.
 A prerequisite to this is telling Git which files should be included in that snapshot.
 We call this step adding the files to the **staging area**.

-Note that the staging area is not a real physical location on your computer; it is instead a conceptual placeholder for these files until they are committed.
+Note that the staging area is not a meaningful location on your computer; it is instead a temporary placeholder for these files until they are committed.
 The benefit of the Git version control system using a staging area is that you can choose to commit changes in only certain files.
-For example, we add only the two files that are important to the analysis project (`analysis.ipynb` and `README.md`) and not our personal scratch notes for the project (`notes.txt`).
+For example, we could add only the two files that are important to the analysis project (`analysis.ipynb` and `README.md`) and not the changes we made to our personal scratch notes for the project (`notes.txt`).

 ---

 ## JupyterLab: Specifying files to commit

-🙌 Follow this steps in your computer to add files to the staging area:
+🙌 Follow these steps in your computer to add files to the staging area:

 <center>